-Senate Bill 7 (Public Act 99-245) amends the School Code and went into effect for the 2016-2017 school year.
+Senate Bill 7 (Public Act 99-245) amends the School Code and will go in to effect for the 2016-2017 school year.
 The legislation requires ALL interscholastic athletic coaches to take a training course from an authorized provider at least once every 2 years.
 The IESA will make the IHSA online concussion awareness and education program available to IESA member schools through the IESA Member Center.